Shelley Niro

 Shelley Niro (born 1954) is a Mohawks of the Bay of Quinte filmmaker and visual artist from New York and Ontario.
 She is known for her photographs using herself and female family members cast in contemporary positions to challenge the stereotypes and clichés of Native American women.

-A multidisciplinary contemporary artist skilled in photography, painting, sculpting, beadwork, multimedia, and independent film, Niro is a member of the Turtle clan of the Kanienkehaka (Mohawk Nation) from Six Nations of the Grand River.
+A multidisciplinary contemporary artist skilled in photography, painting, sculpting, beadwork, multimedia, and independent film, Niro is a member of the Turtle clan of the Kanien'kehá:ka (Mohawk people) from Six Nations of the Grand River.

 Early life and education

 Shelley Niro was born in Niagara Falls, New York and grew up on the Six Nations of the Grand River Reserve, near Brantford, Ontario, Canada.

 Niro's home life made it easy for creativity to flourish while entertaining her siblings through songs, storytelling, and picture drawing.
 Niro's family had a big impact on her work, and would later make appearances in various compositions.
 Niro's artistic ambitions began with her earning a diploma in performing arts from Cambrian College in Sudbury, Ontario, in 1972.
 In 1990, she received an honors fine arts degree in painting and sculpture from Ontario College of Art.
 Niro went on to earn a master of fine arts from the University of Western Ontario in 1997.
 In 2000, Niro attended the Banff Centre for the Arts to study film.